 The part that is settled is the U.S. approval.
 The part that still varies patient by patient is access, affordability, and whether an oral GLP-1 is actually the better fit than an injectable.

-- It does not tell you what your own plan will cover.
+- It won't tell you what your own plan will cover.

-- It does not tell you that Foundayo beats every injectable for every patient.
+- It won't tell you that Foundayo beats every injectable for every patient.

-- It does not tell you whether you are better off switching, staying put, or starting fresh under supervision.
+- It won't tell you whether you're better off switching, staying put, or starting fresh under supervision.

-Those answers still live in the exam room — and in the boring 15-minute slot you can't quite get on the calendar.
+Those answers still live in the exam room — and in the boring 15-minute slot you can never quite get on the calendar.

-Foundayo doesn't need inflated language to matter.
-The case is already plain.
+Foundayo doesn't need hype to matter; the case is already plain.
 FDA-approved on April 1, 2026.
 Once-daily oral GLP-1.
 No fasting rule.
 No water rule.
 Real ATTAIN data.
 Real GI tradeoffs.
 Real pricing complexity.

-The useful takeaway is practical, not dramatic: Foundayo lowers routine friction, but it does not eliminate side effects, titration, or the need for a real coverage plan.
+The useful takeaway is practical, not dramatic: Foundayo lowers routine friction, but it doesn't erase side effects, titration, or the need for a real coverage plan.

-That is enough to make it one of the most practical GLP-1 launches the U.S. market has seen in a while.
+That's enough to make it one of the most practical GLP-1 launches the U.S. market has seen in years.

 Official Sources